Basic Science, Vaccines, and Cure Project Coordinator

 In an advocacy role, Richard helped establish the Health Global Access Project Coalition in 1999.
 He left the Network in early 2001 to write about HIV immunology and vaccines for the International AIDS Vaccine Initiative’s IAVI Report.

-Since joining the Treatment Action Group in late 2001, Richard has worked for TAG’s Michael Palm Basic Science, Vaccines, and Prevention Project.
+Since joining the Treatment Action Group in late 2001, Richard has worked for TAG’s Michael Palm Basic Science, Vaccines, and Cure Project.
 He publishes critiques and policy statements relating to vaccine and treatment interruption research, and also writes on the pathogenesis and immunology of HIV infection for a range of publications.
 In 2002, he launched the project’s Weblog as a forum for discussing those issues, with a focus on the scientific literature and relevant conference presentations.